-Aggressive driving is a deadly contributor to the 5 million yearly car accidents.
-Collisions are the leading cause of death for people 3 to 33 years old.
-And of the top 12 causes of fatal collisions, aggressive driving is critical.
-Over 50% of fatal collisions are caused by aggressive driving.
+Aggressive driving is a major contributor to the 6 million yearly car accidents in the U.S. Collisions are the leading cause of death for people 3 to 33 years old.
+And of the top 12 causes of fatal collisions, aggressive driving is a critical factor.
+Over 55% of fatal collisions are caused by aggressive driving.

-Causes of Fatal Crashes Attributable to Aggressive Driving:
+Causes of Fatal Crashes That are Attributable to Aggressive Driving: